 There is no set time that you dog can or should be outside for when the temperature drops as there are so many variables.
 As we mentioned above, your dog’s breed, age and health all play their parts in how to long your dog will be able to be out in the cold for.
 When the temperature drops be mindful that, despite being covered in fur, your dog will feel the cold weather and this will impact how long you can be outside for.
 Familiarise yourself with the signs outlined above that will tell you your dog is suffering in the cold weather and act quickly if your dog is starting to become affected.
 Cutting walks short, staying home and letting your dog sleep indoors are all advised and encouraged if the weather is particularly cold and your dog is displaying any signs of suffering.

 How to keep your dog warm

 A well-fitted jumper and/or winter coat is a good start if you’re going for a walk with your dog in cold temperatures.
 Do make sure the coat fits your dog properly: covering their body from their neck down to their tail and that their belly is also covered.
 If you return from your walk and your dog is cold- wrap them in a blanket and put their dog bed near a radiator and monitor how they are after a little while indoors.
 If you have any concerns about your dog after being out in the cold do contact your vet and get them checked over.
 If your dog sleeps outside in a dog house there are many precautions that can be taken to help keep them warm.
-Check out our tips on insulating a dog house.

 Despite being covered in fur and often not seeming phased when running through cold and muddy fields, our dogs do feel the cold weather.
 Being aware of your dog’s breed, age, weight and health in relation to cold weather can help you to make informed decisions of how to best care for your dog when the temperature drops.
 Knowing the signs to look out for when your dog has been affected by the cold will mean that you can care for them appropriately and know when to get help from your vet.